Morpheus636/docs.morpheus636.com/_contributing/index.md

 position: 0
 ---
 # Contributing
-This contribution guide applies to all of my open-source projects.
-It not only outlines my my expectations for contributors, but should also serve as an "intro to open-source" for beginners.
+This contribution guide applies to all Morpheus636 open-source projects.
+It not only outlines expectations for contributors, but should also serve as an "intro to open-source" for beginners.
 If you are experienced, you can simply skip over the basic sections.

-## Jobs within my projects:
+## Jobs and Responsibilities:
 ### Maintainer
-In most of my projects, I am the sole maintainer.
 The maintainer(s) decide the direction of the project, including what feature requests will be accepted or rejected, when (or if) bugs are fixed, when releases come out, etc. Any code that is deployed or released goes through the maintainer(s).

-I spend as much time as I can on my projects, but I don't get paid to do so, and I'm still a full-time student.
+All of the contributors and maintainers are voulenteering to work on these projects, and have other responsibilities.
 Please be patient.
-If you don't get a response to a ticket within a week, please tag @Morpheus636 on GitHub so I get notified again.
+If you don't get a response to a ticket or Pull Request within a week, please ping a maintainer in the comments or reach out via [Discord](https://discord.morpheus636.com) or Email.

 ### Core Contributor
 Core Contributors are trusted contributors with direct commit access to the project's main repo.